fire8811/word-game-oit/README.md

 1. Clone the github repository and cd into the file
 2. Ensure JDK and Maven are installed
-3. run `mvn compile exec:java -Dexec.mainClass="Main"`
+3. run `mvn compile exec:java -Dexec.mainClass="Main"` in the command line